 Which brings us to our next design mistake deep-dive: layouts and floor plan edition.
 “I’ve definitely noticed a few common layout and floor plan faux pas over the years,” says Havenly lead designer Kelsey Fischer.
-“These small mistakes — though innocent and innocuous — can make a home feel less inviting or comfortable.”
+“These small mistakes — though innocent and innocuous — can make a home feel less inviting, comfortable, or functional.”

 Ahead, Kelsey dishes on the 13 common home layout mistakes she always notices, from furniture sizing to lighting placement.